-CNN Fires Kathy Griffin From New Year's Show Following Controversial Photo
+CNN Fires Kathy Griffin Following Controversial Trump Photo

 The comedian became embroiled in controversy Tuesday after celebrity photographer Tyler Shields posted images of the pair's photoshoot that drew immediate contempt from critics on both sides of the political spectrum.

-Griffin issued an apology during a video message later that evening.
 "I sincerely apologize," she said.
 "I went way too far."

 Trump responded early Wednesday morning with a tweet deriding the entertainer, writing, "Kathy Griffin should be ashamed of herself.
 My children, especially my 11 year old son, Barron, are having a hard time with this.
 Sick!"